International Overdose Awareness Day

 This category can also include those who take drugs to get high or change the way they feel emotionally – but don’t realise exactly what they are taking, its strength, or what it has been cut (mixed) with.

 Some overdoses occur after a person has left a drug treatment program or finished a stay at a rehabilitation centre.
-Part of the treatment includes a detox when all traces of a substance are removed from the system.
-If a person has completed detox and then takes the same quantity of drugs they took prior to the process, it can lead to an overdose as the body is no longer tolerant to the same dose.
+Part of treatment includes a detox, when all traces of a substance are removed from the system.
+If a person has completed a detox, and then takes the same quantity of drugs they took prior to the process, it can lead to an overdose as the body is no longer tolerant to the same dose.

 Intentional overdose – this is when a person takes an overdose deliberately to inflict harm on themselves.
 This could be a suicide attempt or a cry out for help.